bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 The less predictable a function is, the more problems we'll have debugging it.
 Debugging is faster when we have to check fewer assumptions.
 When we can't predict the behavior of a function, we need to _test more assumptions_.
 The debugging of such a function will take longer.

-Also, unpredictable effects are much harder to test.
-For example, to test the `getOrCreateLogEntry` function, we would have to write a test somewhat like this one:
+Also, unpredictable effects are much harder to test.[^testingprinciples] For example, to test the `getOrCreateLogEntry` function, we would have to write a test somewhat like this one:

 ```ts
 afterEach(() => jest.clearAllMocks());